ToreMartinHagen/cli/docs.kosli.com/content/client_reference/kosli_snapshot_ecs.md

 ---
-title: "kosli environment report ecs"
+title: "kosli snapshot ecs"
 ---

-## kosli environment report ecs
+## kosli snapshot ecs

-Report running containers data from AWS ECS cluster or service to Kosli.
+Report a snapshot of running containers in an AWS ECS cluster or service to Kosli.

 ### Synopsis

-Report running containers data from AWS ECS cluster or service to Kosli.
+Report a snapshot of running containers in an AWS ECS cluster or service to Kosli.
 The reported data includes container image digests and creation timestamps.
 To authenticate to AWS, you can either:
 	1) provide the AWS static credentials via flags or by exporting the equivalent KOSLI env vars (e.g. KOSLI_AWS_KEY_ID)